 - Change in the surface of a mole (peeling, exudation, bleeding or an apparent protuberance or nodule).

-New computerized diagnostic systems can generate complete body maps as well as locate lesions and file the images to monitor the patient and detect minimal changes in their moles that may suggest that they are going malignant.
+New computerized diagnostic systems can generate complete body maps as well as locate lesions and file the images.
+This helps to monitor the patient and detect minimal changes in their moles that may suggest that they are becoming malignant.

-If you suspect a skin abnormality, such as moles that have changed, off-pink flaky lesions that do not heal (particularly on the head and neck), etc., you should go to your dermatologist for a skin examination.
+It’s especially important to schedule a skin examination if you suspect a skin abnormality — such as moles that have changed, or off-pink flaky lesions that do not heal (particularly on the head and neck).
+Make sure to mention these concerns during your appointment with the dermatologist.